 Compliance consist of regulations mandated by the federal and state government to assure that organizations such as Valley Health Plan (VHP) follow all applicable laws in coordinating and paying for healthcare services.
 VHP being under the umbrella of Santa Clara County Health and Hospital Systems adheres to the same philosophy and Code of Conduct.

 - VHP affirms that the public has placed its trust in each employee, and honoring that trust means that each employee is obligated to perform his or her duties in a manner that maintains the trust and confidence of Santa Clara County residents and others;

-- VHP’s mission is to provide leadership in developing and promoting a healthy community through a planned, integrated healthcare delivery system that offers prevention, education, and treatment programs to its enrollees;
+- VHP’s mission is to provide leadership in developing and promoting a healthy community through a planned, integrated healthcare delivery system which offers prevention, education and treatment programs to its enrollees;

 - VHP personnel will follow the Code of Conduct, and in doing so will not lie, cheat or participate in illegal activities while carrying out their job responsibilities; and

 - VHP personnel will follow all federal, state, county and local laws and regulations in the performance of their duties, and when uncertain about the laws and regulations, they will take the steps necessary to ensure that they are performing their duties as accurately as possible.